Want the secret to becoming fluent in Spanish? The key to understanding and expressing yourself clearly in Spanish is PATTERNS!

 — interjección — interjection

-Each of these Spanish words are important for grammar analysis as you progress into intermediate and advanced Spanish levels.
+Each of these Spanish words is important for grammar analysis as you progress into intermediate and advanced Spanish levels.
 For beginners, a good start would be using either English or Spanish grammar words.
 Whichever ones make your learning time easier, use them in your study routine.

-Spanish Grammar Rules
+Spanish Rules and Exceptions

 Naturally, we rely on explanations of grammar.
 We read them and form an idea about it, then forget what was learned quickly.
 This way of learning grammar is passive.
 Instead, an active approach is much more productive.